2ndSightLab/ai-tracker/fixed.md

 Around midnight models got dumb again.
 Really dumb mistakes and taking forever to do things.

+But in theory, now everything is consistent and all menus work.
+Now I should be ableto focus on starting to depoy things and tweak the data as needed to align with my existing org.

 ## 6/18/2026

 🟢 Added new diagram options to display a single environment or a single account because there's a lot of dat ato review.